igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
 Packages in Depends field not imported from:
-  ‘Rcpp’ ‘igraph’
+  âRcppâ âigraphâ
   These packages need to be imported from (in the NAMESPACE file)
   for when this namespace is loaded but not attached.
 ```
 ```
 checking R code for possible problems ...
 NOTE
 EdgelistFromIgraph: no visible global function definition for
-  ‘get.adjacency’
+  âget.adjacencyâ
-EdgelistFromIgraph: no visible global function definition for ‘V’
+EdgelistFromIgraph: no visible global function definition for âVâ
-EdgelistFromIgraph: no visible global function definition for ‘vcount’
+EdgelistFromIgraph: no visible global function definition for âvcountâ
 IgraphFromEdgelist: no visible global function definition for
-  ‘graph.adjacency’
+  âgraph.adjacencyâ
-IgraphFromEdgelist: no visible global function definition for ‘V’
+IgraphFromEdgelist: no visible global function definition for âVâ
-IgraphFromEdgelist: no visible global function definition for ‘V<-’
+IgraphFromEdgelist: no visible global function definition for âV<-â
 MeasureNetworkInformation: no visible binding for global variable
-  ‘betweenness’
+  âbetweennessâ
 MeasureNetworkInformation: no visible global function definition for
-  ‘vcount’
+  âvcountâ
 MeasureNetworkInformation : SampleIgraph: no visible global function
-  definition for ‘ecount’
+  definition for âecountâ
 MeasureNetworkInformation : SampleIgraph: no visible global function
-  definition for ‘delete.edges’
+  definition for âdelete.edgesâ
 MeasureNetworkInformation : SampleIgraph: no visible global function
-  definition for ‘E’
+  definition for âEâ
 RelativeNetworkInformation: no visible binding for global variable
-  ‘betweenness’
+  âbetweennessâ
 RssSuggestedNetwork: no visible global function definition for
-  ‘get.adjacency’
+  âget.adjacencyâ
 RssSuggestedNetwork: no visible global function definition for
-  ‘is.directed’
+  âis.directedâ
-RssSuggestedNetwork: no visible global function definition for ‘vcount’
+RssSuggestedNetwork: no visible global function definition for âvcountâ
 RssSuggestedNetwork: no visible global function definition for
-  ‘graph.adjacency’
+  âgraph.adjacencyâ
 RssSuggestedNetwork: no visible global function definition for
-  ‘graph.density’
+  âgraph.densityâ
 ```
 ```
 DONE